Looking at Home Internet Options – A Good Connection Is a Must

 AT&T offers both DSL and fiber Internet and different tiers for both of them.
 The prices start at $50 per month (during the promo period) and go up from there.
 You should note that almost all of their plans come with a data cap of one terabyte.
 This is more than enough for most but may become an issue if you have numerous demanding users within your home.

 Fios is Verizon’s fiber-optic network, and it ensures lightning-fast speeds.
-There are three plans to choose from (starting from $39.99), and they will be able to satisfy even the most demanding users.
+There are multiple plans to choose from (starting from $39.99), and they will be able to satisfy even the most demanding users.

-The highlight of Verizon’s offer is the Triple Play.
+The highlight of Verizon’s offer is the Triple Play including Verizon Wireless.
 It also comes in three different varieties (the most extensive one is $109.99 per month) and can cover all your internet, phone, and TV needs.

 Xfinity offers a lot of options when it comes to choosing your plan.
 For internet, the speeds start at 15 Mbps and go all the way up to 2000, which is mind-bogglingly fast but will set you back $299.95 per month).